DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 ## Choose your Primary Suit

 Roles come with primary suit suggestions, but this can be changed at each level-up.
-This won't have a direct mechanical effect at level 1, but effects will build at level 2 and beyond.

 - Diamonds ♦️ : Offense    🤛
 - Clubs    ♣️ : Defense    🛡
-- Hearts   ♥️ : Life       ❤️‍🩹
+- Hearts   ♥️ : Life       ❤️‍
 - Spades   ♠️ : Conjuring  ⚡️

-Starting at level 2, Dealers are given special abilities based on their primary suit.
-First, they gain an additional modifier when pulling cards of that suit.
-This modifier increases by one on each level-up.
-Second, they gain one of the following Suit Mechanics that can be used as an action a number of times equal to their level per long rest.
+Dealers are given special abilities based on their primary suit.
+First, `MISSING` modifier.
+Second, `MISSING` Suit Mechanics that can be used as an action a number of times equal to their level per long rest.
 Cards used in this manner are put directly in the discard pile without inspection.
-The number of cards drawn in this manner serves as an additional modifier on a check before the outcome is known.
+The number of cards drawn in this manner `MISSING`.

 - Diamonds ♦️ : Offense Dealers have explosive damage but they run out of gas really fast.
-They can choose to *burn* up to 3 cards to add to their own attack draw.
+They can choose to *burn* up to 3 cards to `MISSING` attack draw.
 - Clubs    ♣️ : Defense Dealers have a strong foundation and can take the big hits.
-They can choose to *bury* up to 3 cards to add to their own AC until the start of their next turn.
+They can choose to *bury* up to 3 cards to `MISSING` AC until the start of their next turn.
 - Hearts   ♥️ : Life Dealers are fluid and flexible to adapt the situation.
-If they are in the presence of an ally who fails a check, they may *toss* up to 3 cards and add that number to their ally's draw.
+If they are in the presence of an ally who fails a check, they may *toss* up to 3 cards and `MISSING`
 - Spades   ♠️ : Conjuring Dealers deploy all sorts of mechanisms for drawing the eye of enemies away from their allies.
-They can *scrap* up to 3 cards and subtract that number from an enemy draw.
+They can *scrap* up to 3 cards and `MISSING` enemy draw.

 ## Using Experience Points